Faizan-Alam-1/Blink/README.md

 # Eye Blink

-According to the study, there are nearly 1 in 50 people living with paralysis – approximately 5.4 million people cross the U.S And 21 million people are suffering with this problem in India.
+21 million people are suffering with this problem in India.
 Paralyzed patients with no body movement(Except eyes).These people are dependent on others to do basic tasks like express their feelings , switch on/off light.